 He is a wonderful breed that is gentle and sweet.
 Beware that this is not a breed for everyone, and it is recommended that you learn as much as you can about them before adopting.
 They love to run and are fast, covering a huge distance with their Greyhound-like sprint.

 Borzois are generally a healthy breed of dogs.
 But like all dog breeds, they may be prone to certain health conditions.
 The borzois are not suffering from many diseases that are common for large dog breeds.

-According to the Borzoi Club of America, Borzoi is normally very healthy dogs.
-However, because of their large size, they can have some health issues that are common to breeds of similar type.
+According to the Borzoi Club of America, Borzoi is normally a very healthy dog.
+However, because of their large size, they can have some common health issues to breeds of similar types.

 - Dysplasia and joint problems

 - Progressive Retinal Atrophy

 Feed your Russian wolfhound a raw or homemade diet; you should be able to choose a good commercial dog food for your puppy or dog.
 Good foods for Borzoi should also have omega fatty acids (3 and 6), glucosamine and chondroitin, prebiotics, probiotics, antioxidants, along vitamins and minerals.

 Russian wolfhound will do fine in an apartment.
 The dogs are relatively inactive indoors and are calm.
 It may escape notice, but out they want lots of room to walk and run, they will do best with an average-sized yard.